bermi/snapdir/README.md

 The following are the optional arguments and their defaults:

-- --store=b2://${B2_BUCKET_NAME}
+-   --store=b2://\${B2_BUCKET_NAME}
-- --cwd=$(pwd)
+-   --cwd=\$(pwd)
 -   --path
 -   --debug=false
 -   --script_path=path to this script
 -   --verbose=false
 -   --force=false

 ## Stores

 [Snapdir] delegates to stores the task of persisting fetching files on long-term storage.

 When calling snapdir `fetch`, `pull` or `push` methods you must supply a valid `--store` option which determines which store to use.
 The `--store` argument is formatted as a URI, and the store name is taken from the protocol part of the URI.
 For example, `file://some/path` is a valid `--store` argument that will use the `snapdir-file-store`.

 stores must be installed and available in the `PATH` of the calling process.
 They will emmit commands that the `snapdir` CLI will execute or display when running in `--dryrun` mode.

 The following methods must be implemented by the stores.